By David Joel Miller.

 We find that even the most motivated students begin to slack off.
 It is difficult if not impossible to hold that same level of motivation for a full semester.
 The effective students do their papers early while there is still some motivation in their tank.

 Over breaks some students do things that are positive, they rest and replenish their motivation.
 They will return towards the end of the semester ready to jump in and run the distance to finals.
 A few students never get their motivation back.
 The process repeats semester after semester.
 Some students are able to get refueled on motivation enough times to reach the finish line.

 Something else also happens here.
 Frequently we see a decline in motivation within the same student from semester to semester.
-At the onset they are motivated by wanting to master their subject and become proficient in their future occupation.
-By the last semester in school many students are now motivated only to do what is needed to finish school and get that degree.
+At the onset, they are motivated by wanting to master their subject and become proficient in their future occupation.
+By the last semester of school, many students are now motivated only to do what is needed to finish school and get that degree.